Guru901/Ripress/README.md

 - **Express-like routing** with `App` and `Router`
 - **Async handler support** built on `tokio`
+- **Pre and post middleware** for request/response processing
-- **Built-in middleware** including CORS, logging, and file uploads
+- **Built-in middleware** including CORS, logging, compression, and file uploads
 - **Request/response objects** with JSON, text, and form parsing
 - **Type-safe handler signatures** for better developer experience
 - **WebSocket support** via the `wynd` crate (with "with-wynd" feature)